DEFRA/epr-backend/docs/architecture/decisions/0007-parsing-excel-summary-log.md

   - Increased storage requirements.
   - Requires local replication or mocking of S3 for development and testing.

-### Option – Alternative consideration Frontend Parsing, Backend Validation
+### Alternatives considered – Frontend Parsing, Backend Validation

+We considered Frontend Parsing with Backend Validation.
+While this would reduce backend complexity and improve user feedback speed, it is not viable because GOV.UK and Defra guidelines require services to be HTML-first, meaning uploads must pass through the backend.

 - Flow
   1. User uploads Excel file in browser.